LemmySmackett/LemmySmackettCom/content/stories/general/corporate.md

 In every job in corporate America, I have been or will be tasked, with betraying my family.

-We are told it can't be helped - that there is no pleasure in the fresh trickle of warm blood.
+We are told it can't be helped—that there is no pleasure in the fresh trickle of warm blood.
 That there is no taste to be savored.

 It is a lie.
 I know it. Ω